 With elements of blues, jazz, funk and rock & roll, Hambone Relay redefines the modern organ trio with their unique brand of improvisational jam music.
-Since their founding in 2012, the band has played between 75-100 shows a year touring up and down the East Coast and have shared the stage with such great bands as Melvin Seals and JGB, Cris Jacobs, The James Hunter 6 and New Orleans legends Rebirth Brass Band.
+Since their founding in 2012, the band has played between 75-100 shows a year and have shared the stage with such great bands as Melvin Seals and JGB, Cris Jacobs, The James Hunter 6 and New Orleans legends Rebirth Brass Band.

 The band was founded in 2012 by organist Mark Brown.
 He began his career playing keyboards with the Baltimore-based jam band The Bridge.
 The band began playing a handful of shows and festivals and started to gain some recognition in the area.
 This would eventually lead to them recording their first album.
 The self-titled LP would feature 8 brand new original songs and 2 covers recorded live.
 This first album featured Devin Coleman on guitar and Kyle Moken on drums.